Building community. Encouraging exploration. Connecting with the world.

 - We believe in operating as a fiscally responsible organization.

 - We believe the library is a vital component to the quality of life in the community.

-The Peabody Public Library will participate fully in promoting the vitality and growth of the community by providing access to ever-expanding global resources, educational opportunities for everyone and community space for meetings, events or activities.
+The Peabody Public Library will participate fully in promoting the vitality and growth of a community of readers, learners, doers and dreamers by providing access to ever evolving technology, resources and educational opportunities.

 The Peabody Public Library is supported by property taxes from Columbia City, Columbia Township, and Thorncreek Township.

 Latest Library Statistics